fls00/flightstratix-aviation-tools/README.md

 MIT License
 ```

-Individual aviation data sources may have their own licensing or usage conditions and should be documented separately where applicable.
+Individual datasets and external aviation information may have separate licensing and usage conditions.

 ---

+## Support the Project

-⭐ If these free aviation tools are useful to you, consider starring the repository.
+If these **free aviation tools and calculators** are useful to you:

-It helps other pilots, dispatchers and aviation professionals discover the project.
+⭐ Star the repository

+🔗 Share it with another pilot, dispatcher or aviation professional

+🐛 Report errors through GitHub Issues

+💡 Suggest another aviation calculator

+Contributions and technical aviation feedback are welcome.